 The purpose of the Steel Band Festival is to provide steel band students and directors a positive performance outlet and motivating goal, to share ensemble literature among teachers, to create an event that allows teachers to become more knowledgeable in their craft through clinician contact time, all to ultimately advance the experience of steel band students throughout the State of Florida.

 Music selection criteria: Due to the variance in curriculum and class structure, directors should select music that is appropriate and challenging to the students in their classroom.
-If music being performed is published, the director must bring the original score for the clinician.
+If the music being performed is published, the director must bring the original score for the clinician.
 This is to assist the clinician in providing useful comments and also to discourage unlawful photocopying.
 Directors are, of course, able to perform their own unpublished arrangements.

-Sight Reading: Sight reading is an optional component in the festival.
-Sight reading music will be produced by the Sight Reading Factory and every band will be given unique music.
+Sight-Reading: Sight-reading is an optional component in the festival.
+Sight-reading music will be produced by the Sight Reading Factory and every band will be given unique music.
 When completing your online application, you will choose from the following options:

 "Easy" will consist of quarter note and longer note duration with no leaps larger than a 3rd in the key of C and 4/4 time (Level 1 on SRF).
 "Challenging" will include eighth and sixteenth rhythms with no leaps larger than a 4th in the key of C, F, or G in 4/4, 3/4, or 2/4.
 (Level 3 on SRF).
-Bands requesting to sight read will be given an additional 15 minutes in their time-slot for sight reading and feedback from the clinician.
+Bands requesting to sight read will be given an additional 15 minutes in their time slot for sight-reading and feedback from the clinician.

 Equipment: Music stands will be provided for each performing group.
 Performing groups must provide all instruments and instrument stands used in performance, including drum set and engine room.
 There will be access to electrical outlets.

 Entry Fee: $90 per steel band, regardless of size.
 Each solo or small ensemble entry is $25.
 Checks are to be made payable to “FMEA,” 402 Office Plaza, Tallahassee, FL 32301-2757.
-The entry form, generated by the online entry application below, must be printed and signed by the principal and director, and mailed along with the check.
+The entry form, generated by the online entry application below, must be printed and signed by the principal and director and mailed along with the check.